Infernal0/alx-system_engineering-devops/0x02-shell-redirections/README.md

 Task2: A script to Display the content of the /etc/passwd file.
 Task3: A script to Display the content of /etc/passwd and /etc/hosts
 Task4: A script to Display the last 10 lines of /etc/passwd
+Task5: A script to Display the first 10 lines of /etc/passwd